dfrankow/reldatasync/README.md

-This is intended to be a simple implementation of synchronizing data between two relational data sources (i.e., tables with columns), with a "last write wins" policy.
+This is intended to be a simple implementation of synchronizing data between two relational data sources (i.e., tables with columns), with a "last write wins" policy, specifically to support offline-first (i.e. often disconnected) applications.

 I give no guarantee of correctness!
 However, if it is correct, then the result should be eventually consistent if peers synchronize with